Board of Directors

 Mr. Matz joined the Board of Directors in September 2018.
 Mr. Matz retired as the Senior Vice President and Chief Financial Officer for The Cooper Companies in November 2016.
 Additionally, he served as the company’s Chief Risk Officer.
 The Cooper Companies is a publicly traded, global medical device company that operates through two business units, CooperVision and CooperSurgical.
-The company has over 10,000 employees and approximately $2.0B in product sales in over 100 countries.
+The company at that time had over 10,000 employees and approximately $2.0B in product sales in over 100 countries.
 In his role, he provided leadership for the financial functions including planning, reporting, tax, audit, business analytics and risk management.
 In addition, he closely partnered with the executive team on global strategy, investor relations and business development activities.
 He was also active with Cooper’s board, regularly presenting to the audit committee and the full board.
 Prior to this role he was the Vice President and Chief Financial Officer for CooperVision from May 2010 to December 2011.
 Prior to joining the company Mr. Matz held key management roles in finance and marketing at Agilent Technologies and Hewlett Packard.
 He began his career at KPMG and is a CPA with an active certification.
 Mr. Matz graduated from the University of San Francisco with a Bachelor of Science in Business and the University of Pennsylvania, The Wharton School’s Advanced Management Program.
 The Board of Directors believes Mr. Matz’s experience as a chief financial officer and chief risk officer of a company within the women’s health industry and his corporate experience and skills in financial functions, including planning, reporting, and audit, in risk management, in managing internal growth and in capital markets and corporate strategy qualifies him to serve as a member of the Company’s Board of Directors and to fill the important role of Audit Committee "financial expert".

 Robin Steele, JD, LLM